 Halloumi cheese: You'll slice this Mediterranean cheese and marinate it in a mixture of lemon, garlic and oregano.
 A small amount adds a lot of flavour to your salad!

 Croutons: To keep this salad gluten-free, brush cubes of gluten-free bread with olive oil and grilled it alongside the peaches.
 If you don't need this salad to be gluten-free, choose a rustic crusty bread like ciabatta.

-fresh seasonal greens: form the base for this salad
+fresh seasonal greens: form the base for this healthy salad.

 🔪 Step-by-step instructions

-Time to grill!
-You can use either your outdoor grill or an indoor stove-top grill.
+- Time to grill!
+You can use either your outdoor grill or an indoor grill pan like this stove-top grill.
 Once the grill has been pre-heated and well-oiled, add the peach slices and bread cubes.
 Brush them both with a little olive oil first to prevent sticking.
 Don't turn the peaches until you can see that the undersides have grill marks.
 Then you'll know that they won't stick.

 🔁 Possible Variations--lots of choices!

-- Make this salad with the ingredients that are available to you.
+- Make this heirloom tomato salad with the ingredients that are available to you.
 You could easily substitute nectarines or even plums for peaches, for example.